 The Herpes 1&2 IgM test cannot distinguish between Herpes type 1 and type 2.
 There is the possibility that the accuracy of this test may be affected by past exposure to other forms of the Herpes virus such as Chicken Pox, Shingles, or Mono.
 However, the IgM Antibodies test is the only test capable of detecting a recent Herpes infection without symptoms.

 Herpes is one of the most common STD’s and testing is recommended for anyone who is sexually active.
 Pregnant women should seek Herpes testing to avoid passing the infection during birth.
-Patients who are past the point where IGM testing will be effective may wish to order the Herpes 1&2 IgG Abs test.
+People who are past the point where IGM testing will be effective may wish to order the Herpes 1&2 IgG Abs test.
 Someone who is unsure which type of Herpes test is best for their situation can also order the Herpes Complete Package which contains the Herpes 1&2 IgM and IgG tests.

 Turnaround time for the Herpes 1&2 IgM test is typically 1-3 business days.